Little Hippo

 Little Hippo (Petit Potam) is an animated children's television series based on the French Petit Potam books by Christine Chagnoux.
+The series was an international co-production between Marina Productions, France 3, ZDF, EVA Entertainment, Neurones and The Britt Allcroft Company.
 The series debuted on France 3 in France on 1 September 1997.
-Little Hippo is produced by Marina Productions, France 3, and Eva Entertainment in France, ZDF in Germany, Neurones in Belgium, and Britt Allcroft Productions in the United Kingdom.

 Premise

 Little Hippo is about Little Hippo, Tessie, Tim, and Tam who live in Muddy Wallow.